 "If the reader is to grasp what the writer means, the writer must understand what the reader needs"

-So to be clear, I will tell you who your audience is for this course.
+I will tell you who your audience is for this course.
 In your final paper, your audience is not me!
 The audience is your peers!

 Good writing is hard work for most of us